DropthoughtSDK/dropthought-android-sdk/README.md

 +           // Dropthought's maven repo, the key has only read access to this url
 +           url("s3://maven-repo.demo.dropthought.com/releases")
 +           credentials(AwsCredentials) {
-+               accessKey "AKIAZ7THEM2LARDBXYVS"
++               accessKey "paste the access key here"
-+               secretKey "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"
++               secretKey "paste the secret key here"
 +           }
 +       }
         google()